 When creating a forecast first ask yourself whether you are forecasting One Thing or Multiple Things.
 It’s not always clear which of these situations you are in but the approach you take to creating the forecast will differ significantly.
 This post will help you to figure out which approach to take.

-When forecasting Multiple Things the best approach to take is to use a Monte Carlo forecast.
+When forecasting Multiple Things the best approach to take is to use a Monte Carlo forecast (also known as probabilistic forecasting).
 This approach creates a statistically significant probability distribution of delivery on various dates based on thousands of simulations using historical throughput data.
 To turn this into a forecast you will choose a confidence level (I recommend starting with 85%) and find either the date by which 85% of those simulations were finished with all of the work or the number of items finished at least 85% of the time by that date.

 The Multiple Things approach is often used for planning purposes, for example:

 - How many things can we get into the next release?